stefanvictora/hue-scheduler/docs/light_configuration.md

 ## `<Scheduled Time>`

 The second column sets the entry's **scheduled time**.
 Normally, that is when its values begin to apply.
-With `tr-before` or `interpolate:true`, it is instead when the values should be fully reached—the change begins earlier.
+When a valid early transition is possible, `tr-before` or `interpolate:true` starts the change earlier so the values are fully reached at the scheduled time.

 The scheduled time can be a fixed time (24-hour `HH:mm[:ss]`, e.g., `06:00`, `23:30:15`) or a **dynamic solar time**.
 Available solar constants, in chronological order: